simplilearn-devops/devops-lesson-1/lab-1.1/README.md

 We are going to copy an image from a bucket.
 We first need to create a bucket.
-We need to create a unique identifier, so type the following command replacing xyz with your initailas and replacing 20170119 with todays's date.
+We need to create a unique identifier, so type the following command replacing xyz with your initials and replacing 20170119 with todays's date.
 `gsutil mb gs://devops-xyz-20170119`

 Now we need to copy files from a bucket in another project to the new bucket.